soverenio/docs/docs/architecture/traffic-interception.md

 It's crucial to acknowledge that the Interceptors are designed to use as few resources as possible under all conceivable load conditions.
 In certain extreme scenarios, Interceptors might be completely starved of resources.
 This might sporadically result in unusual situations, such as an Interceptor failing to connect to the virtual interface because the pod or container has already been terminated (resulting in Kubernetes log errors).

 Regardless of how severe the conditions, Interceptors are designed to manage them.
-If they omit a portion of the captured traffic, or if they occasionally overlook a container or a  `pod`, the map construction will merely be slightly delayed.
+If they omit a portion of the captured traffic, or if they occasionally overlook a container or a  pod, the map construction will merely be slightly delayed.